Describe A Skill That You Can Teach Other People: IELTS Speaking Cue Card

 What benefits do you think martial arts provides to young people?

-How do you keep your students motivated during classes?
+How do you motivate your students to learn martial arts?

-What challenges have you faced while teaching martial arts?
+What challenges do you face while teaching martial arts?

 Band 7